• Skip to primary navigation

 POTATO PIZZA DOUGH

-The magic for this potato pizza base…….is potatoes!!
-A delicious potato pizza dough that is just 4 easy steps: Boil, Blend, Spread, Bake!
+The magic for this gluten-free pizza crust…….is potatoes!!
+A delicious potato pizza dough that is so easy to make!
 I love using potatoes in recipes that you wouldn’t normally think to use them.
 This idea came to me after the amazing success of my Sweet Potato Caramel Muffins.
 I just had to try potatoes again, but instead in a pizza crust.
 I have been using Bob’s Red Mill gluten-free pizza crust blend, which is great, but it has 6 flours, 2 gums, sugar, yeast and oil and also requires egg/egg substitute!
 It is fine for an easy fill-in, but I wanted to create something healthier, easier and much more flavorful.
 THIS IS IT.

 HOW TO MAKE A MASHED POTATO PIZZA CRUST